javicod92/podcast-player/README.md

 1) This picture shows the Category and Listen Again sections

 ![Captura desde 2025-01-29 17-47-13](https://github.com/user-attachments/assets/ecba9522-56fa-479b-9727-560ba1831702)

+2) This image shows the scroll bar present in all sections to allow users to see more songs

 ![Captura desde 2025-01-29 17-47-41](https://github.com/user-attachments/assets/1015f7c3-31cf-4f4b-900c-1253a7985d2c)

+3) This image shows the Similar To section

 ![Captura desde 2025-01-29 17-47-57](https://github.com/user-attachments/assets/5117e4cf-952e-45a3-9228-f147827a14cd)

+4) This image shows the Quick Picks Section

 ![Captura desde 2025-01-29 17-48-09](https://github.com/user-attachments/assets/d2cf7860-b7e5-4ddc-a476-4f088b4e2ca2)

+5) This image shows the Recommended Albums section

 ![Captura desde 2025-01-29 17-48-15](https://github.com/user-attachments/assets/2be2682d-4b2a-4e9e-a9e6-87a4df0f04df)

+### Adding a New Playlist

+1) This image shows how the sidebar expands when the user clicks on the expand icon

 ![Captura desde 2025-01-29 17-48-47](https://github.com/user-attachments/assets/915d62aa-4f68-4eea-a998-8dbbae1c720f)

+2) This image shows the Add new playlist page and the fields to be filled in

 ![Captura desde 2025-01-29 17-49-02](https://github.com/user-attachments/assets/a5a56723-c9e7-4abd-ad30-101c8291c7e8)

+3) This image shows an example of a new playlist created

 ![Captura desde 2025-01-29 17-53-01](https://github.com/user-attachments/assets/5dd66406-15a0-4465-980a-bffba4747d59)

+4) Now, the new playlist appears in the sidebar component

 ![Captura desde 2025-01-29 17-53-29](https://github.com/user-attachments/assets/574e3069-a1b2-4751-9b73-57eacc4a5c30)

+### Playback Bar

+1) The playback bar appears when the user selects a song.
+This component shows the user the title, description and image of the song, it also allows users to control the playback of the songs.
+The image also shows the pause icon that appears on the song card and allows the user to play or pause the current song

 ![Captura desde 2025-01-29 17-56-03](https://github.com/user-attachments/assets/c6d39f4d-a73f-425b-bf60-c64c77b9b9bd)

+2) the quick pick section also displays a pause icon when playing a song from that section

 ![Captura desde 2025-01-29 17-57-07](https://github.com/user-attachments/assets/b9c912c7-ddcc-494e-a790-57a981e7196c)

+3) Pause icon displayed on the song card component

 ![Captura desde 2025-01-29 17-57-23](https://github.com/user-attachments/assets/f6255f0a-7f07-41a1-bdba-56ec0eb17bf9)

+4) This image shows the Playbar component.
+It allows the user to know the title, description and picture of the playlist, it also allows the user to have control of the playback of the songs.
+This component shows the current time, the elapsed time and the user can manipulate the time

 ![Captura desde 2025-01-29 17-58-04](https://github.com/user-attachments/assets/771184ca-1859-4fe4-a5de-b71e508dd6fb)

+5) User manipulation of song timing

 ![Captura desde 2025-01-29 17-59-01](https://github.com/user-attachments/assets/81703c10-c168-4338-9453-923d0df074c6)

+6) Current and elapsed time of the song

 ![Captura desde 2025-01-29 17-59-26](https://github.com/user-attachments/assets/e5f7956a-3f6b-4760-bbad-c70f297997f2)

+7) Component that show the song description

 ![Captura desde 2025-01-29 17-59-44](https://github.com/user-attachments/assets/7c5c9a34-0e17-486f-b1f6-84fe4839382a)

+8) This image shows a button that allows the user to close the playback bar

 ![Captura desde 2025-01-29 18-00-41](https://github.com/user-attachments/assets/52ad220f-2b04-42bd-815c-afa4b76ccc30)

+### Design

+1) I have applied styles to my website to make it responsive to different resolutions

 ![375550627-bf09d12b-da3d-4bdf-9bba-13f183128c3f](https://github.com/user-attachments/assets/4d08e035-4f91-4da3-ac84-afcc9eb3907d)